 C: Well stuff like American Nightmare, Some Girls definitely, Unbroken, bands like that.
 Am I right or completely wrong?

-ing most of the music now, before that there also was a lot of Trash influences.
+MA: Waddim and I are writing most of the music now, before that there also was a lot of Trash influences.
 The new songs are heavily influenced by American Nightmare and Frostbite, Some Girls, too, but good Rock music as well.
 I also listen to good Rock music and that influences me, too.

 C: Ok, now a quite generic question, what bands have been the most important for you the last few years?